wkhtmltopdf/wkhtmltopdf/docs/downloads.md

 #### Where are the "generic" Linux builds?

 The above binaries depend on packages provided by your distribution.
 Due to incompatibilities between library versions (specifically OpenSSL) provided by each distribution, the only option is to use static linking which isn't recommended for OpenSSL -- hence removed for now.

-#### Where are the builds for 0.13?

-They haven't been updated in over 3 years, and nowadays most distributions provide effectively the same version in their repositories (the non-patched build).
-The packages are still available [at BitBucket](https://bitbucket.org/wkhtmltopdf/wkhtmltopdf/downloads/), but may be removed in the future.

 #### My platform is not supported!
 What should I do?